 About the position

-The Faculty of Law is calling for expressions of interest from law graduates wishing to complete a PhD in the area of Social Licenses based regulation.
+The Faculty of Law is calling for expressions of interest from law graduates wishing to complete a PhD in the area of Space Law and Human Rights.

-The successful applicant’s doctoral thesis will be supervised by Dr Umair Ghori, Assistant Professor (Faculty of Law, Bond University) and will seek to answer one or more of the following preliminary research questions:
+The successful applicant’s doctoral thesis will be supervised by Associate Professor Danielle Ireland-Piper as Principal Supervisor and Professor Steven Freeland as external Associate Supervisor and will seek to answer the following research questions: